gabrielandre-math/Glitch-Image-using-HTML-CSS-and-jQuery/README.md

 # Glitch-Image-using-HTML-CSS-and-jQuery
-This a simple code with some jQuery's properties explorations .
+This a simple code with some jQuery's properties explorations.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/dyJKOQw